Adrita-Khan/Jet-Tagging-Experiments/README.md

 ## Overview

 This repository focuses on **jet tagging**—classifying collimated sprays of particles (jets) from high-energy collisions and associating them with their originating particles.
-It is an ongoing project of the [Center for Computational and Data Sciences (CCDS)](https://ccds.ai/).
+It is an ongoing project of the [Center for Computational and Data Sciences (CCDS)](https://ccds.ai/) with the [Department of Theoretical Physics, University of Dhaka](https://www.du.ac.bd/body/MissionVision/TPHY), with strong ties to [CERN](https://home.cern/).

 We enhance the **Particle Chebyshev Network (PCN)** architecture by integrating physics-motivated interaction features derived from particle 4-momentum vectors and inspired by the Lund jet plane.
 This approach improves discrimination capability for jet classification tasks using the **JetClass dataset**.